-The accompanying financial statements have been prepared assuming that the Company will continue as a going concern and has reviewed the relevant conditions and events surrounding its ability to continue as a going concern including among others: historical losses, projected future results, negative cash flows from operations, including the effects of the ongoing novel coronavirus ("COVID-19") pandemic, cash requirements for the upcoming year, funding capacity, net working capital, total stockholders' equity and future access to capital.
-Based upon this review and the Company's current financial condition and operating plans as of March 31, 2023, the Company has concluded that substantial doubt exists as to the Company's ability to operate as a going concern.
+The accompanying financial statements have been prepared assuming that the Company will continue as a going concern and has reviewed the relevant conditions and events surrounding its ability to continue as a going concern including among others: historical losses, projected future results, negative cash flows from operations, including cash requirements for the upcoming year, funding capacity, net working capital, total stockholders' equity and future access to capital.
+Based upon this review and the Company's current financial condition and operating plans as of September 30, 2023, the Company has concluded that substantial doubt exists as to the Company's ability to operate as a going concern.